bureus/MMM-Nightscout/README.md

             position: "top_left",
             config: {
                 debug: true, //Optional: set to true if you want debug logs
-                baseUrl: 'https://nightscout.azurewebsites.net' //Required: Base url to your Nightscout webapplication.
+                baseUrl: 'https://YOURSITENAMEHERE.azurewebsites.net', //Required: Base url to your Nightscout webapplication.
 Please make sure to not have any traling /
-                colorEnabled: true //Optional: set to true if you want to get colorful bs values.
+                colorEnabled: true, //Optional: set to true if you want to get colorful bs values.
 Default is false.
                 chartWidth: 350,  //Optional: set chart width in px.
 Default is 350px.
                 chartHours: 4, //Optional: number of hours that chart tracks.
 Default is 4.
-                renderChart: true  //Optional: set to false if you dont want to get a chart.
+                renderChart: true,  //Optional: set to false if you dont want to get a chart.
 Default is true.
                 extendedHeader: false //Option: set to false if you want to hide server title and last glucose value.
         }
     },